modalitysystems/oneconsultation-docs/auth.md

 During the Admin Consent process, you will be shown the permissions which OneConsultation is requesting.
 They are:

- - Access the directory as the signed-in user
  - Read directory data
  - Sign in and read user profile
+ - Access the directory as the signed-in user
+ - Read and create online meetings (application scope, not user user)

 These permissions allow us to read the profile of the signed-in user and gives us the same access to data in AD as the signed-in user.

-The intent behind the permissions request is twofold:
+The intent behind the permissions request is:

  - Reading the tenant ID of the signed-in user (to enable us to route you to the correct consultation rooms)
- - Reading the list of groups a user is a member of (for the future ability to restrict access based on AD group – today this is done by URI whitelisting)
+ - Reading the list of groups a user is a member of (to restrict access based on AD group)

-**Access directory as the signed-in user**: Allows the app the same access to data in the organization's directory as the signed-in user.

-**Read directory data**: Allows the app to read all of the data in the organization's directory, such as users, groups, and apps, and their associated navigation properties.

-**Enable sign-in and read user profile**: Allows users to sign in to the app and allows the app to read the full profile of the signed-in user.
-The full profile includes all of the declared properties of the [User](https://msdn.microsoft.com/library/azure/ad/graph/api/entity-and-complex-type-reference#user-entity) entity.
-User.Read allows the app to read the following basic company information of the signed-in user (through the [Tenant Detail](https://msdn.microsoft.com/library/azure/ad/graph/api/entity-and-complex-type-reference#tenantdetail-entity) object): tenant ID, tenant display name, and verified domains.
-The app cannot read navigation properties, such as manager or direct reports.
-The app cannot read the user's password.
+ - To create Teams Meetings (future functionality)

-There’s more detail about the permissions scopes here, which provides a good table of the permissions and the description:
+There’s more detail about the permissions scopes here, which provides a summary of the permissions and the description:
 <https://msdn.microsoft.com/library/azure/ad/graph/howto/azure-ad-graph-api-permission-scopes>.